 The curriculum sequence is designed to start in the summer and fall quarters; however it is possible to take some courses during the winter, and spring.
 A Plant Materials course is offered every quarter.
 Students who are non-candidates can also enroll in any of the Open Enrollment, or Special Offering (elective) courses, as long as any prerequisites are met.
 The 3 year program requires 6 units of electives, and if these courses are taken at UCLA Extension previous to a student applying to candidacy, they will still count toward these requirements.

 Are there any online courses?
 Can I earn my Certificate online?

-Currently, 3 online courses are offered: AutoCAD 1, AutoCAD 2, and Design Project Management.
+Currently, 4 online courses are offered: History of the Designed Landscape, AutoCAD 1, AutoCAD 2, and Design Project Management.
 Therefore, a person cannot earn a Certificate in Landscape Architecture without attending on-site classes.

 Can I manage my schedule to be able to work full-time and attend school at the same time?